 A student whose financial obligation has not been met may be eligible for a payment plan.
-Payment plans are created on an individual basis by Student Accounts.
-To be eligible for a payment plan, a student must have no prior outstanding financial obligation to The College and must sign a promissory note with Student Accounts.
+Payment plans are created on an individual basis by the Student Accounts Office.
+To be eligible for a payment plan, a student must have no prior outstanding financial obligation to the College and must sign a promissory note with Student Accounts Office.
+Pre-registered students must have a signed "payment plan" in place by August 4, for the Fall semester and January 4, for the Spring semester or the student's registration will be dropped.
+If the student has been awarded financial aid and this amount covers the cost of attendance, the Student Accounts Office will be notified by the Financial Aid Office and a payment plan is not required.
 If a payment plan is contracted or extended, the student must pay 1/3 of his/her balance by registration and the remainder by the last day of the month prior to the end of the semester.
+Students who have pre-registered, must meet with the Student Accounts Office to arrange a payment plan.

-• Student Account Credit for Books and Supplies Eligible students may apply to receive up to a \$400 advance per semester to be used for the timely purchase of books and supplies from the vendors of their choice.
-Applications and requirements for this advance are available through Student Accounts Office and eligibility is determined by the Financial Aid Office..
+- Student Account Credit for Books and Supplies Eligible students may apply to receive up to a \$400 advance per semester to be used for the timely purchase of books and supplies from the vendors of their choice.
+Applications and requirements for this advance are available through Student Accounts Office and eligibility is determined by the Financial Aid Office. - Collection Agency

-• Collection Agency